pachyderm/pachyderm/README.md

 #### Creating a new pipeline with a Pachfile

 Pipelines are described as Pachfiles.
 The Pachfile specifies a Docker image, input data, and then analysis logic (run, shuffle, etc).
 Pachfiles are somewhat analogous to how Docker files specify how to build a Docker image.
+[Read more](http://pachyderm.io/pps.html) about it or check out our [web scraper demo](https://medium.com/pachyderm-data/build-your-own-wayback-machine-in-10-lines-of-code-99884b2ff95c).

 ```shell
 {